 - the International Sports Federation for Persons with Intellectual Disability (INAS) Global Games, from 2019;

 - the Special Olympics World Summer Games, from 2019;

 - the Special Olympics World Winter Games, from 2021;

 - the Paralympic Games (Winter) from 2022; and

 - the Commonwealth Games, from 2022.

-Further details regarding the eligibility criteria, administration and application process will be released in early 2021.
-Until this time, no applications for the award can be accepted.
+Refer below to the Australian Sports Medal Guidelines including background information, eligibility criteria and medal design.
 Further information on the history of the Australian Sports Medal is available on the pmc.gov.au website.

 - Australian Sports Medal Letters Patent 1999 - 23 December 1999